hanlinm2/word_hunt_solver/README.md

 To find the longest words, the program uses a recurisive backtracking algorithm to find all possible letter paths and uses binary search to check if the letter path is a word in the list.

 Note:
 This is still a work in progress.
-This project uses an new and experiemntal front end tool called Pyscript, so things might break.